BES Poster Prize

-As a result of COVID-19 and the subsequent cancellation of the Spring Scientific Meeting 2020, and the Regional Meeting 2020 being an online event, the 2020 BES Poster Prize was cancelled.
-Unfortunately, in early 2021, the situation with Covid 19 is still causing uncertainty, and so the 2021 Spring Scientific Meeting has now been moved to Thursday 14th October at the Crowne Plaza Hotel in Stratford Upon Avon.
-This will form part of a larger Regional Meeting to to be held at the hotel on 15th and 16th October.
-Entries will now be invited for the ‘Spring’ Scientific Meeting on Thursday 14th October 2021 for the BES Poster Prize and award of £500.
+Entries will be invited for the Spring Scientific Meeting on Saturday 11th March 2023 for the BES Poster Prize and award of £500.
 This is an award for the best presentation of a research project.
 Any registered dentist undertaking or having completed a postgraduate research project is eligible.
-The principal author will be entitled to registration for the Meeting on 14th October at a reduced rate.
-Posters will be on display for one day only and judging will take place on the 14th.
+The principal author will be entitled to registration for the Meeting at a reduced rate.
+Judging will take place on the day.
 Details of the size and location of the Poster Boards etc will be sent to you on receipt of your abstract.

 Abstract submission is via email (firstname.lastname@example.org) using the format below.

 A structured Abstract of not more than 400 words should be given that details the aim of the work, what was done, the result and the conclusion(s).
 Use single spacing and embolden the Abstract headings as indicated below.

 Surnames and Initials of author(s).
 Please do not use full stops (.) between initials; separate multiple authors by a comma (,).
 Identify the presenting author with a superscript* symbol.

 Department, School, University (Institution) and city without postcode or details of street etc. Separate the elements of the address with ‘commas’. (,)